Spinach and Quinoa Salad with Toasted Cashews and Dried Cranberries

 5) The knowledge and experience of traditional farming (and many organic, sustainable practices) are preserved.

-Through membership in a CSA you can get fresh, often organic produce at a reasonable price.
+6) There is greater biodiversity through the rotation of a wide variety of crops throughout the growing season.
+Through membership in a CSA, you can get fresh, often organic produce at a reasonable price.
 The only challenge is that Mother Nature determines what you get in your CSA basket each week.
 Some families get frustrated with too much of one vegetable or produce they are unfamiliar with (like Swiss Chard or garlic scapes).
 However, many CSAs have responded by allowing customers to select their own mix of produce each week to better suit their tastes and needs.

 To help you get the most out of your CSA, here are some practical tips: